 Communities for a LifetimeCommunities for a Lifetime (CFAL) is a statewide program of the Florida Department of Elder Affairs that aims to make all communities a safe and nurturing place for people of all ages, especially older adults.
 CFAL helps cities, towns, and counties improve the lives of their residents through continuous assessment and improvement, while promoting a spirit of community.

-The elder housing unit focuses on independent housing and assisted living planning and policy development.
-The unit provides technical assistance and disseminates senior housing and supportive services information to local governments, community organizations, providers, state agencies and the general public, working to address senior housing and supportive services needs.
+The elder Housing Unit focuses on independent housing and assisted living planning and policy development.
+The unit provides technical assistance and disseminates senior housing and supportive services information to local governments, community organizations, providers, state agencies, and the general public and works to address senior housing and supportive services needs.
 One goal of the unit is to ensure that elder interests are represented on relevant committees and workgroups that address housing and assisted living issues.
 Read more about this program.

 Transportation and Mobility

-This unit works with communities to develop a range of options designed to allow seniors to remain mobile and independently able to access needed services and activities.
+The Transportation Unit works with communities to help seniors remain mobile and independently able to access needed services and activities.
+The unit connects individuals with local and state resources to meet their transportation needs.
 Read more about this program.